artdevgame/shots-fired-support/README.md

 ![](./assets/obs.png)

-When selecting a scene in Shots Fired, the app will list all the sources you have setup in OBS.
+When selecting a scene in Shots Fired, the app will list all the sources you have set up in OBS.

 To have Shots Fired control a source, you must `activate` it:

 ![](./assets/control.png)

-When a source item is `ative`, Shots Fired allows you to select whether it should be visible using an on/off toggle:
+When a source item is `active`, Shots Fired allows you to select whether it should be visible using an on/off toggle:

 ![](./assets/visibility.png)